justin-medeiros/cp320-integration-project/README.md

-# cp320-integration-project
+# CP320 Integration Project
-The repo is for the codebase of the CP320 Integration Project
+This project works with a raspberry pi to integrate 2 input and 2 output devices that will work simultaneously